gcrsaldanha/codeflix/README.md

 ## Technical questions
+- [ ] Abstracting Paginator logic
+- [ ] Passing Paginator/Sorting/Filtering to repository/database?
+- [ ] Dependency on django.settings
+- [ ] Find a way to not have the attribute name hardcoded (e.g.: order_by = {"name": Order.ASC})
+- [ ] Implementing fake repository?
+- [ ] How to implement ordering and filtering in the API level?
 - [x] Review folder structure
 - [x] Soft delete? – Nope.
 - [x] Application layer instantiating DjangoRepsitory directly? – Gateway/Factory?